typst-community/tytanic/docs/book/src/reference/tests/README.md

 <div class="warning">

-`typst-test` can currently only collect and operate on regression tests.
+`tytanic` can currently only collect and operate on regression tests.

 In the future, template tests and doc tests will be added, see [#34] and [#49] respectively.